 I was born and raised in S. Korea.
 I studied piano performance at Cleveland Institute of Music and University of Iowa and hold DMA in piano performance and pedagogy from University of Iowa.
 Other than music I hold BS in Computer Science from State University of New York and studied in the master’s program for computer science at Portland State University.
 I began to play the piano when I was six and won prizes from the local competitions sponsored by Daegu Board of Education and Dague Division of Korean Musicians Association.
 I performed in major cities in Korea, the US and Europe such as Seoul, Paris, Vienna, Cleveland and Philadelphia.
 I participated in The Joanna Hodges International Piano Competition during my last year at University of Iowa and was mentioned by the judges as a technically very good pianist.
 For additional studies I participated in Aspen Music School and Music Festival, Claude Elffere's Master Class (Paris, France), Mozarteum Summer School and Music Festival (Salzburg, Austria) and Vienna Music Seminar (Vienna, Austria).

 Previously I was a rehearsal pianist of operas, II pagliacci by Leoncavallo with Daegu Opera, Snatched by the Gods and Broken Strings by Param Vir with University of Iowa Theatre department, and contemporary operas based on the works by Francesca Cavalli with Temple University Opera.
 Other than operas I worked with Missoula Children’s Theatre for the performance of Aladdin.
 As a collaborative pianist I performed in numerous concerts and performed in master classes of Joseph Silverstein, Steven Isserlis, Julliard Quartet, Isaac Stern and Richard Stoltzman.
 I have been teaching piano at the university settings (University of Iowa and Catholic University of Daegu) or privately for 10+ years.
-I had taught in Seattle last few years and just moved to Boston.
-Currently I teach only at students' home but once I am settled here I will start studio teaching in one moth or two.
+I had taught in Seattle last few years and just moved to Boston area.
+Currently I began to teach online as well as in home or studio.